-An institution shall assess, by an instrument approved in §4.56 of this title ( relating to Assessment Instrument s), the academic skills of each entering, non-exempt undergraduate student prior to enrollment of the student.
+An institution shall assess, by an instrument approved in §4.56 of this title (relating to Assessment Instrument s), the academic skills of each entering, non-exempt undergraduate student prior to enrollment of the student.
 Under exceptional circumstances, an institution may permit a student to enroll in freshman-level academic coursework without assessment but shall require the student to be assessed not later than the end of the first semester of enrollment in freshman-level academic coursework.

-Prior to the administration of an approved instrument in §4.56 of Texas Administrative Code, an institution shall provide to the student a pre-assessment activity (ies ) that addresses at a minimum the following components in an effective and efficient manner, such as through workshops, orientations, and/or online modules:
+Prior to the administration of an approved instrument in §4.56 of Texas Administrative Code, an institution shall provide to the student a pre-assessment activity (ies) that addresses at a minimum the following components in an effective and efficient manner, such as through workshops, orientations, and/or online modules:

-- Importance of assessment in students' academic career - · Assessment process and components, including practice with feedback of sample test questions in all disciplinary areas - Developmental education options including course-pairing, non-course-based, modular, and other non-conventional interventions - Institutional and/or community student resources (e.g., tutoring, transportation, childcare, financial aid).
+- Importance of assessment in students' academic career - Assessment process and components, including practice with feedback of sample test questions in all disciplinary areas - Developmental education options including course-pairing, non-course-based, modular, and other nonconventional interventions - Institutional and/or community student resources (e.g., tutoring, transportation, childcare, financial aid).

-For holistic placement of non-exempt students not meeting standards as defined in §4.57 ( relating to College Ready and Adult Basic Education (ABE) Standards), institutions shall use for determination of appropriate courses and/or interventions the TSI Assessment results and accompanying Diagnostic Profile, along with consideration of one or more of the following:
+For holistic placement of non-exempt students not meeting standards as defined in §4.57 (relating to College Ready and Adult Basic Education (ABE) Standards), institutions shall use for determination of appropriate courses and/or interventions the TSI Assessment results and accompanying Diagnostic Profile, along with consideration of one or more of the following:

-- · High school Grade Point Average/class ranking - Prior academic coursework and/or workplace experience - · Non-cognitive factors (e.g., motivation, self-efficacy); and - Family-life issues (e.g., job, childcare, transportation, finances).
+- · High school Grade Point Average/class ranking - · Prior academic coursework and/or workplace experience - Non-cognitive factors (e.g., motivation, self-efficacy); and

+• Family-life issues (e.g., job, childcare, transportation, finances).

 An institution offering collegiate-level credit to students via a Multi-Institution Teaching Center (MITC) or a university system center, or to-in-state students by distance learning delivery systems shall ensure that students are assessed as required by this section.
-An institution may not use the assessment or the results of the assessment as a condition of admission to the institution or as a condition of admission to a specific program offered by the institution Navarro College shall develop and implement corequisite models as defined in statute 4.53(7) of this title (relating to

-Navarro College shall develop and implement corequisite models as defined in statute 4.53(7) of this title (relating to definitions) for developmental mathematics and integrated reading and writing (IRW) courses and interventions and will ensure that a minimum percentage of its undergraduate students must be enrolled in corequisite models other than those exempt as outlined in the Navarro College Developmental Education Plan."
+An institution may not use the assessment or the results of the assessment as a condition of admission to the institution or as a condition of admission to a specific program offered by the institution Navarro College shall develop and implement corequisite models as defined in statute 4.53(7) of this title (relating to definitions) for developmental mathematics and integrated reading and writing (IRW) courses and interventions and will ensure that a minimum percentage of its undergraduate students must be enrolled in corequisite models other than those exempt as outlined in the Navarro College Developmental Education Plan."